 Progress: Landowner has signed landowner agreement and applied for Floodplain Easement Program (NRCS).
 SCSWCD wrote a Riparian Corridor Management Plan for this property.
 In November 2009, 354 trees were planted and 150 willow stakes and 500 sedge plugs were installed along 546 feet of stream.
-340 additional trees and 200 stakes were installed last spring (2010).
-Project was originally slated for fall 2010 but delayed because of weather.
-Phase 3 planting in 2011 will include a 50'wide buffer installed on 1,300 linear feet of stream on the left bank of the Manor Kill in addition to installation of 318' of willow clump planting at the first meander bend.
+In 2010, 340 additional trees and 200 stakes were installed.
+In 2012, potted stock was planted along 900 feet on the left streambank.
+An additional 319 ft. of willow clump planting at the first meander bend was planned; willow clumps have not been installed yet.

-Site 7.
+Site 3.
 Tompkins Riparian Project: Replant a large section of Batavia Kill adjacent to Tompkins Quarry.

-Project Partners: GCSWCD, NYCDEP, Landowner Project Funding: NYCDEP, GCSWCD, Landowner
+Project Partners: GCSWCD, NYCDEP, Landowner Project Funding: NYCDEP CSBI, GCSWCD, Landowner

-Project Schedule: Construct in 2012
+Project Schedule: Scheduled to construct in 2012